EU leaders divided on gas price cap at energy crisis summit

 Russia is increasingly relying on drone strikes against Ukraine’s energy grid and civilian infrastructure and sowing panic with hits on Ukrainian cities, tactics that European Commission President Ursula von der Leyen called “war crimes” and “pure terror” on Wednesday.

 Diplomats are already assessing more sanctions to come.
-But Hungarian Prime Minister Viktor Orban’s perceived friendliness toward the Kremlin makes life tougher.
+But Orban’s perceived friendliness toward the Kremlin makes life tougher.
 Even though the previous EU sanctions targeting Russia have been approved unanimously, it has increasingly become difficult to keep Orban on board by agreeing to exemptions.

-“Anyone who calls for the mitigation of sanctions against Russia for terror or tries to politically torpedo the sanctions mechanism is not only trying to make Russian terror go unpunished, and not only betrays the memory of the victims of terror, but also makes the entire European Community dependent on the most anti-European power in the modern world,” Zelenskyy said.

-Lorne Cook in Brussels, and Geir Moulson in Berlin, contributed to this report.
+Associated Press writers Lorne Cook in Brussels and Geir Moulson in Berlin contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.